hmedina/KaSaAn/KaSaAn/scripts/README.md

 The produces snapshots can be analyzed and animated into a GIF.
 For a prozone-like case, this allows one to see where the bulk of the mixture ends up in:
 ![Prozone movie](../../models/trace_viz/movie.gif)

+### `graph_largest_complex_composition.py`
+Graph the size & composition of the largest complex.
+Script fill find snapshots in a directory, sort them by their time stamp, and perform a stack-plot.
+Optional parameter allows specification of agents, with or without signature, to be plotted, allowing one to filter the resulting plot.